In the final part of our Beginner's guide to UCAT, we reveal the Matrix UCAT Roadmap for developing a personalised UCAT

 We’ve got provided some useful example in the different sections in this Beginner’s Guide to UCAT.
 You will learn about these in more detail and practice applying them during the Matrix UCAT preparation course.

 To build and consolidate your skills, you need to be honest in appraising your strengths and weaknesses.
-You want to figure out what your weaknesses are and target them by learning and practice the required skills.
+You want to figure out what your weaknesses are and target them by learning and practising the required skills.

 You then need to perfect those skills with regular practice – taking as many practice questions for those question types as you can muster.

 This approach will help you get on top of things before life starts to get hectic in Term 3.

 With UCAT just around the corner, you need to be turning your knowledge and skills into mastery of the different sub-tests.